swcarpentry/python-novice-inflammation/episodes/02-numpy.md

 By default,
 only a few rows and columns are shown
 (with `...` to omit elements when displaying big arrays).
-To save space,
-Python displays numbers as `1.` instead of `1.0` when there's nothing interesting after the decimal point.
+Note that, to save space when displaying NumPy arrays, Python does not show us trailing zeros, so `1.0` becomes `1.`.

 > ## Importing libraries with shortcuts
 >